Global thermodynamic manifold for conservative control of stochastic systems: Introduction

 An alternative approach is to apply suitable approximations that simplify the optimal control problem.
-Under the assumption of sufficiently slow driving, the friction-tensor formalism expresses the excess work purely in terms of equilibrium information~\cite{sivak_thermodynamic_2012}.
-Within this approximation's domain of applicability, MWPs may be interpreted as geodesics on a thermodynamic manifold whose intrinsic geometry is described by a generalized friction tensor.
+Approximations of the excess work based on purely equilibrium information have been derived in the limits of both fast~\cite{blaberStepsMinimizeDissipation2021} and slow~\cite{sivakThermodynamicMetricsOptimal2012, bonancaOptimalDrivingIsothermal2014} driving.
+The slow-driving approximation gives rise to a formalism within which MWPs may be viewed as geodesics on a thermodynamic manifold.
+The metric on this manifold is a generalized friction tensor that depends only on the instantaneous value of the control parameters.

-The friction-tensor formalism has been applied in various contexts, including the study of driven barrier crossings as a model of single-molecule force-extension experiments~\cite{sivak_thermodynamic_2016}, driving the biological rotary motor F$_1$ ATPase~\cite{lucero_optimal_2019, gupta_efficient_2023}, folding of DNA hairpins~\cite{tafoya_using_2019}, control of protein copy-number distributions~\cite{blaber_efficient_2022}, bounds on the efficiency of membrane separation of binary gases~\cite{chen_geodesic_2023}, and nonequilibrium phase transitions~\cite{deffner_kibble-zurek_2017}.
-The formalism has also been extended beyond the classical regime to quantum systems~\cite{zulkowski_optimal_2015-1}.
-A re-weighted friction tensor has been introduced for the efficient sampling of free-energy surfaces~\cite{lindahl_riemann_2018} with applications to the binding affinity of drugs~\cite{lundborg_path_2023}.
+The friction-tensor formalism has been applied in various contexts, including the study of driven barrier crossings as a model of single-molecule force-extension experiments~\cite{sivakThermodynamicGeometryMinimumdissipation2016}, driving the biological rotary motor F$_1$ ATPase~\cite{luceroOptimalControlRotary2019, guptaOptimalControlF$_1$ATPase2022}, folding of DNA hairpins~\cite{tafoyaUsingSystemsEquilibrium2019}, control of protein copy-number distributions~\cite{blaberOptimalControlProtein2020}, bounds on the efficiency of membrane separation of binary gases~\cite{chenGeodesicLowerBound2023}, and nonequilibrium phase transitions~\cite{deffnerKibbleZurekScalingIrreversible2017}.
+The formalism has also been extended beyond the classical regime to quantum systems~\cite{zulkowskiOptimalControlOverdamped2015}.
+A re-weighted friction tensor has been introduced for the efficient sampling of free-energy surfaces~\cite{lindahlRiemannMetricApproach2018} with applications to the binding affinity of drugs~\cite{lundborgPathOptimalAlchemistry2023}.
+Recently it was shown for continuous overdamped dynamics that the thermodynamic length defined in the friction-tensor formalism is equivalent to the $L^2$-Wasserstein distance from optimal-transport theory under the restriction to equilibrium distributions~\cite{zhongLinearResponseEquivalence2024}.